Royal Viking Line: Status of the Royal Viking fleet

-The Royal Viking Queen operated briefly as the Queen Odyssey for Royal Cruise Line, then joined her sister ships at Seabourn Cruise Line in 1996 as the Seabourn Legend, after Kloster liquidated Royal Cruise Line.
-In 2015, the Seabourn Legend was sold to Windstar Cruises as the Star Legend.
+Royal Viking Queen operated briefly as Queen Odyssey for Royal Cruise Line, then joined her sister ships at Seabourn Cruise Line in 1996 as Seabourn Legend, after Kloster liquidated Royal Cruise Line.
+In 2015, Seabourn Legend was sold to Windstar Cruises and renamed Star Legend.

 Legacy

-The Royal Viking line ships were featured prominently in the book "Voyages of the Royal Viking" by the photographer and artist Harvey Lloyd.
-The book "Ever Higher, The Birth of the Royal Viking Sun" describes the line's history and construction of the line's fourth ship.
+The Royal Viking line ships were featured prominently in the book Voyages of the Royal Viking by photographer and artist Harvey Lloyd.
+The book Ever Higher, The Birth of the Royal Viking Sun describes the line's history and construction of the line's fourth ship.

 Although the last remnants of the original Royal Viking Line have long been phased out, a few former owners have tried to revive elements of the original line.
-This includes former Royal Viking CEO Torstein Hagen, who created Viking Ocean Cruises in 2013, with new ships based on a very similar design to the Royal Viking Sun, with philosophy aligned with the original Royal Viking in service, amenities, and worldwide itineraries.
+This includes former Royal Viking CEO Torstein Hagen, who created Viking Ocean Cruises in 2013, with new ships based on a very similar design to the Royal Viking Sun with philosophy aligned with the original Royal Viking in service, amenities, and worldwide itineraries.

 Kristian Stensby, former treasurer for Kloster Cruise Ltd., the parent of Norwegian Cruise Line, Royal Cruise Line and Royal Viking Line, and now CEO of Ocean Residences Development Group, is creating a new residential ship Njord, and has revived the original Royal Viking Line logo.